Brunswick County Vehicle Impound Guide

 How to Find Your Vehicle

-• Reference your case number: When you call, provide your case number (if you have it) and your driver's license information.
-This will help them locate your vehicle quickly.
+• Reference your booking number: When you call, provide your booking number, if available.
+This will help the Sheriff's Office locate your information more quickly.

 What You Need to Retrieve Your Vehicle